 What to wear for spring skiing is a common question.
 So you have booked in the springtime to go skiing or snowboarding with your pals, the snow has started to melt, the sun is shining and the queues have died down, it’s basically the perfect time.
 It also doesn’t matter whether you are skiing or boarding, either is awesome in the spring.
 Nice slushy turns, just like in the powder but on-piste and even more fun!

-But it begs the question, I don’t want to be sweaty, bleh, who wants that, coming to apres-ski absolutely drenched from wearing too many layers or on the other hand, mistaking riding in the spring for a holiday to Greece, riding with just a t-shirt and you end up cold and angry.
+I don’t want to be sweaty, bleh, who wants that, coming to apres-ski absolutely drenched from wearing too many layers or on the other hand, mistaking riding in the spring for a holiday to Greece, riding with just a t-shirt and you end up cold and angry.
 What do you do?
 Oh gosh, life’s questions, how does tax work?
 Why did they leave me on read receipt, how do I adult better?
 Maybe steer clear with those questions as I can’t help you.
 Personally, I feel like if I tidy my room like Marie Kondo, I consider myself an adult.
 But what I can help with is what to wear for a spring skiing session!

 It starts with the main 4 categories.
 Ski jackets, ski pants, base layers and accessories.
 If you can take a few hints and tips for each category then you are set, you will be comfortable, happy and ready to ride all day, right into the apres bar for a beer to applaud yourself for being such a smart little sausage.

 We want blue skies, sunshine, slushy conditions, the kind where you can ride in a hoody or a shell jacket.
 Let me set the scene for you. . . .